What God has joined together man must not divide

 It is true that the stability and sanctity of marriage are being threatened by new ideas and by the aspirations of some.
 Divorce for whatever reason it is introduced, inevitably becomes easier and easier to obtain and it gradually comes to be accepted as a normal part of life.
 The very possibility of divorce in the sphere of civil law makes stable and permanent marriages more difficult for everyone.
 May Ireland always continue to give witness before the modern world to her traditional commitment, corresponding to the true dignity of man, to the sanctity and the indissolubility of the marriage bond.
 May the Irish always support marriage, through personal commitment and through positive social and legal action.

 Above all, hold high the esteem for the wonderful dignity and grace of the sacrament of marriage.
 Prepare earnestly for it.
 Believe in the spiritual power which this sacrament of Jesus Christ gives to strengthen the marriage union, and to overcome all the crises and problems of life together.
 Married people must believe in the power of the sacrament to make them holy; they must believe in their vocation to witness through their marriage to the power of Christ’s love.
-True love and the grace of God can never let marriage become a self-centred relationship of two individuals, living side by side for their own interests.
+True love and the grace of God can never let marriage become a self-centered relationship of two individuals, living side by side for their own interests.

 (Homily of Pope John Paul II in Limerick, Monday October 1st, 1979)